paulmelis/dutch-skies/README.md

 * **Why not simply hard-code OpenStreetMap tile downloading in the code?
 Why the indirection with the JSON files?**

-  Hardcoding the URLs of OSM tile servers is against the OSM [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), or at least, it's strongly discouraged.
-And using the JSON file to specify tile servers allows future extensions to use other tile schemes and servers, or even use a [local OSM cache](https://github.com/paulmelis/osmcache).
+  Hardcoding the URLs of OSM tile servers in the code is against the OSM [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), or at least, it's strongly discouraged.
+And using the JSON file to specify tile servers allows future extensions to use other tile schemes and servers, or to use a [local OSM cache](https://github.com/paulmelis/osmcache).